computational-imaging/ThreeDeconv.jl/README.md

 # Usage

-The sample Jupyter notebook is avaialbe in the `example` directory.
+The sample Jupyter notebook is available in the `example` directory.

 To run the notebook, you need to install Julia packages, [IJulia.jl](https://github.com/JuliaLang/IJulia.jl), [PyCall.jl](https://github.com/JuliaPy/PyCall.jl), [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) and [Conda.jl](https://github.com/JuliaPy/Conda.jl), and a Python package, [scikit-image](https://scikit-image.org/), for image I/O. You can run the following in Julia's REPL to install them.
 If you already have a Python environment that you want to use from Julia, please consult with `PyCall.jl`in